Arc Rise Fantasia: Plot

 During an air battle between an Imperial fleet and a flock of Feldragons, L'Arc falls to earth with a defeated Feldragon.
 He is saved from the Feldragon's explosive death explosion by Ryfia, who disperses the Feldragon with her song.
 They later meet up with Alphonse and Niko, and see Rastan fighting Dylon with both escaping in the chaos.
 Ryfia leaves for the nearby forbidden Feldragon Prison, with L'Arc and Alphonse following and the three forced to enter when ambushed by Dymos.
 Ryfia locates the Rogress Simmah inside, and L'Arc resonates with her power and becomes Child of Easa representing the Imaginal Law.
 Simmah then vanishes, the Empire's remaining Ray supply vanishes, and the three are arrested.
 Weiss forces L'Arc and Ryfia on a mission into Olquina to deactivate a device blocking Ray from the Empire.
 L'Arc's home is then attacked by thieves hired by Lunacy to steal Adele's pendant.
 Serge, who was among the thieves, helps the party reach Olquina on the ship, briefly encountering Leslie and destroying the device while narrowly escaping Dymos.

 Adele is then kidnapped, and Leslie teams up with the group to rescue her.
 They discover her awakened as Diva of the Real Law, awakening the Rogress Girtab.
 Imperial ships then attack Olquina, with Weiss appearing in person to kill Adele, attacking both L'Arc and Alphonse when they try to stop him.
 L'Arc is forced to summon Simmah, which injures Adele and triggers Alphonse to awaken as a second Child of Easa aligned to the Real Law.
 Adele snaps and tries to kill them all with Girtab, but Alphonse stops Girtab and leaves with Adele, Dymos, and Serge and Leslie who were working for or aligned with the Real Law.
 Weiss, who despises both the Laws, gives L'Arc a final mission to go as an emissary to the Republic.
 Travelling with Niko and Cecille and crossing the border with Luze's help, the group are arrested upon delivering the message, a request for unconditional surrender to the Empire.
-The four escape with help from Rastan, and taking shelter in the remains of Ryfia's home under the protection of Hosea.
+The four escape with help from Rastan, taking shelter in the remains of Ryfia's home under the protection of Hosea.
 There they learn that L'Arc can stop the Hozone's effects on the world by gathering nine Rogress and ascending to Easa's holy land of Noire to enact the Imaginal Law.
+Adele's group, together with Alphonse, start stirring up support against Weiss and bonding with other Rogress.